SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 > Code blocks in this document represent what you'll type into the terminal and also show you what you should see.
 Lines starting with a `$` are what you'll type (no need to type the `$`, it just represents the prompt) and lines which don't start with `$` are what you should see.

 Let's start by logging in to ENUCC.
+If you are using Linux, you can log in using the following command in a terminal:
 ```bash
 $ ssh USERNAME@login.enucc.napier.ac.uk
 ```

+If you are on windows, check out [logging in with PuTTY](/useful-extras/logging-in-with-putty).

 Organising your home directory is important.
 I recommend you make a projects directory which will contain all of your different projects.
 ```bash